simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 A ***balance change*** is the net amount added to, or removed from, an account during some period.

-An ***end balance*** is the amount accumulated in an account as of some date (and some time, but hledger doesn't model that; assume end of day in your timezone).
+An ***end balance*** is the amount accumulated in an account as of some date (and some time, but hledger doesn't store that; assume end of day in your timezone).
 It is the sum of previous balance changes.

 We call it a ***historical end balance*** if it includes all balance changes since the account was created.